Bebe (6ix9ine song)

 "Bebe" (stylized in all caps) is a single by American rapper 6ix9ine featuring Puerto Rican rapper Anuel AA.
 It was released on August 31, 2018, through TenThousand Projects.

 Production

 "Bebe" has a tempo of 102 beats per minute.
 It marks the first time 6ix9ine, whose mother is Mexican and father is Puerto Rican, releases a song in Spanish.

 Music video

 The song's accompanying music video was released on August 31, 2018.
 The music video was filmed in Miami Beach and Four Seasons Hotel Miami.
-It has received over 1.3 billion views on YouTube.
 In the video, the flags of Mexico and Puerto Rico can be seen, referencing 6ix9ine and Anuel AA's nationalities.